Michael J. McCord

 Project Manager/Knowledge Management Specialist

 Mariah has been a member of the MIC team since 2012, during which she has been a key researcher and coordinator for the regional microinsurance landscape studies.
 Mariah’s international development experience includes projects in St. Kitts and Nevis, Costa Rica, Uganda, and Sierra Leone as well as a Vittana fellowship in the microfinance sector in Ghana.
-Mariah holds a Bachelor's degree in Anthropology, Spanish, and International Studies from Lawrence University and is currently pursuing her Master’s in Community Development Policy and Practice at the Carsey School of Public Policy, University of New Hampshire.
+Mariah holds a Master’s in Community Development Policy and Practice from the Carsey School of Public Policy, University of New Hampshire and a Bachelor's degree in Anthropology and Spanish from Lawrence University.
 She is bilingual in English and Spanish and is based out of Milwaukee, WI, U.S.